markokr/rarfile/doc/faq.rst

 data for each entry and on read it copies it to temporary archive containing only data for that one file, thus making ``unrar`` fast.

-The logic is only activated for entries smaller than HACK_SIZE_LIMIT (20M by default).
+The logic is only activated for entries smaller than :data:`rarfile.HACK_SIZE_LIMIT` (20M by default).
 Bigger files are accessed directly from RAR.

 Note - it only works for non-solid archives.
 So if you care about